-In February 2014, the Company entered into a land joint venture with the Investors, which was accounted for under the equity method.
+The Company is a party to a land joint venture with the Investors, which is accounted for under the equity method.
 The Company has an equity investment of less than 50% in the joint venture and does not have a controlling interest in the unconsolidated entity.
-Also, in February 2014, the Company entered into a lot purchase agreement with the joint venture to purchase 186 lots.
-A 10% deposit was required under the purchase agreement and there were no specific performance requirements for the Company.
-As of November 30, 2015, the total purchase price of lots remaining to be purchased was \$19.3 million (see Note 6).
+Also, the Company is a party to a lot purchase agreement with the joint venture to purchase 186 lots.
+A 10% deposit was required under the purchase agreement and there are no specific performance requirements for the Company.
+As of February 29, 2016, the total purchase price of lots remaining to be purchased was \$19.3 million (see Note 6).